Skills Ontario Competition

 • Each school board, college, training delivery agent or private institution has one contact person ("registration contact") who requests spaces for their institution and manages student registrations.
 Parents, guardians, teachers, or students who are interested in participating must express their interest to this contact person - they can not register themselves for the competition.
 If you do not know this person, please contact competitions@skillsontario.com.

 • Registration contacts can request spaces for the competition in early December, with a limit of 2 elementary/secondary and 3 post-secondary spaces per contest for each institution.
-The spaces are either approved or waitlisted through a lottery in mid to late December, with priority being given to each institution's first space.

 • Reserving a spot does not guarantee a space as once contest maximums are reached, reigstered space(s) are placed on a waitlist

 • Spaces are free to cancel until the cancellation deadline, usually late-February/early-March.
 After this, the full fee must be paid as a space has tentatively been taken away from someone on the waitlist, as at that point, they may no longer be able to compete or have had enough notice to be able to practice.
-This is the same for if a space is registered and never cancelled, but the student does not show/participate in the actual event.
-The full registration fee will still be invoiced for that held space.

 Fees